Stories from around the world…

 SUMMER SEA

-“Look out for whales!” yelled my teenage son as our bicycles rattled onto a twisting path above a cliff…
+“Look out for whales!” shouts my teenage son as our bikes rattle along a narrow path high above the Baltic Sea…

 Read